 By sending your child to the Jax Cooking Studio, they'll come home with a whole new set of culinary skills ready to be put to use.
 Jax Cooking Studio offers cooking specialty camps in the Jacksonville area that are hands-on.
 This means kids spend each day in the kitchen cooking and learning from real chefs.

 Kids can practice math through recipe following, teamwork by working with their camp friends, and creativity through designing their recipes or putting a fun new twist on an old classic.
-The cooking camps are offered all summer long, from June to August, and kids ages six and above can attend camp.
+The cooking camps are offered all summer long, from June to August.
+It's open to boys and girls ages six and above.
 The small class sizes ensure that each camper gets plenty of quality one-on-one instruction from their culinary instructors.

 If you have a creative genius at home, the Art Garage is the perfect place for them to spend their summer.
 Art Garage camps are an excellent place for kids to try new techniques and learn a bit about art history.

 There are several different summer programs offered for kids of various ages and abilities.
 The Let's Get Messy camp is an excellent fit for young children interested in art as a sensory experience.
 The Rembrandt Renegades is another exploratory program for young children in kindergarten through fifth grade.

 The adventures in acrylic summer camp for students 5th through 12th grade focuses on acrylic painting as a medium of choice and helps them hone their technique.
 For kids in 4th through 9th grade, the Creative Collective helps kids focus on their technique, try out a variety of artistic mediums, and get constructive feedback.